jumpnow/jumpnowtek-site/_posts/2018-11-21-Running-a-Snort-IDS-on-OpenBSD.md

 I wanted some practice with an [IDS][ids], writing custom rules, evading detection, that kind of thing.

-[OpenBSD][openbsd] is generally my preferred platform for network services and though I have used [Snort][snort] before it was never on OpenBSD.
-So that's what I decided to use for this experiment.
+I like [OpenBSD][openbsd] as a platform for network applications like this.
+I have used [Snort][snort] before, but not on OpenBSD.
+A good reason to try it for this experiment.

 The test network looks like this on a single subnet.